tlgchurch/worship-songs/README.md

 #Worship-Songs
-This are compiled songs for Sunday worship mainly for presentation software such as EasyWorship, OpenElec and others.
+This are compiled songs for Sunday worship mainly for presentation software such as EasyWorship, OpenLP and others.

 ##How to contribute
 You can help by adding new lyrics or correcting spelling mistakes that are made in the repository.